 - 3.10 In some cases, an undertaking may be able to charge some buyers (i.e. captive buyers2) a higher price than others (i.e. non-captive buyers3), where the price difference is not related to higher costs of serving those buyers.
-This is called price discrimination.
+This is called "price discrimination".
 Price discrimination is only possible when the undertaking is able to differentiate between captive and non-captive buyers, and there is no arbitrage between them.
 The hypothetical monopolist could be able to discriminate between buyers due to a variety of reasons, for example: - It is not in all cases that buyers are able to switch from one product to another.
 The switching costs could be so high that buyers are locked in to purchasing a particular product.
-For example, a buyer might use a product as an input to its production process and switching to a rival product might mean increased costs and lower quality production, as well as adjustments to its production process. - Buyer demand may differ at different times, for example, demand for taxi services after midnight is much less price sensitive than demand for the same service during other times of the day.
+For example, a buyer might use a product as an input to its production process and switching to a rival product might mean increased costs and lower quality production, as well as adjustments to its production process.